Sean329/AI-Algorithms-in-Quant-Trading/README.md

 ### Project 5 - Discover Trading Opportunities with NLP on Financial Statements

 Scrape the text-based HTML formatted data from SEC Edgar database and leverage NLP Analysis on 10-k financial statements to generate an alpha factor.
 This sentiment analysis is yielding alphas with Sharpe Ratios above 2 - 3.

+### Project 6 - Sentiment Analysis with NLP and Recurrent Neural Networks

+In this project, I built my own deep learning model to classify the sentiment of messages from StockTwits, a social network for investors and traders.
+The model predicts if any particular message is bullish or bearish on some particular stock.
+From this, it can generate a signal of the public sentiment for various ticker symbols.

+For example, if the model is passed with a twit of "Google is working on self driving cars, I'm bullish on $goog", it gives a prediction of 91.95% the entity is in bullish sentiment on Google stock, meaning the model can "read and understand" English quite well.